swannodette/baduk/_posts/2016-06-10-baduk-music.markdown

 ---

-I'm discovering there are some strong correlations between how I study guitar and how I study baduk.
+I'm discovering there are some strong correlations between how I study guitar and how I now study Baduk.

 ## Scales: Jump Level Up!
 Volumes 1-5